 Obesity is a contributor to or a cause of chronic medical and/or surgical conditions including diabetes, hypertension, hyperlipidemia, heart disease, stroke, certain cancers, recurrent trauma and arthritis.
-Here are the ponderous facts: The apparent rise in the incidence of hypertension and diabetes worldwide is concerning.
+Here are a few of the more ponderous facts: The apparent rise in the incidence of hypertension and diabetes worldwide is concerning.
 Certain populations, non-Hispanic blacks, for instance are at higher risk, but it is getting scary for all of society!

 obesity / overweight

 In a given year in the U.S., 1/4th of US men and 2/5ths of US women attempt to lose weight or keep it off.
 These are sobering statistics that we see all around us, particularly poignant in my office as a pediatrician.

 Percentage of the U.S. Population That Is Obese or Overweight Overweight - 19.2% (Body Mass Index of 25.0 to 29.9) Obese - 7.4% (Body Mass Index of 30.0 to 39.9) Extremely Obese - 4.2% (Body Mass Index of 40.0 +) Source: Society of Actuaries, "Obesity and its Relation to Mortality and Morbidity Costs."
 December 2010. (pdf)

 Adolescent obesity is a growing problem that causes consternation for all and for which there are few if any durable treatments available.
 Non-treatment, however, is no option.
 Obese children, like their adult counterparts can develop metabolic syndrome with all of its attendant complications-- cardiovascular problems resulting from years of high blood sugar and lipid levels and consequent, diabetes and/or hypertension .
 Pediatric Metabolic Syndrome May Not Be a Stable Diagnosis